sigau/easy_irods_commands/README.md

 	add_meta	: add_meta or add_meta [irods path]
 		  if you don't give an irods path you'll be asked an option ([f] for file or [C] for a folder) then you will have to chose your object help by autocompletion

+  build_dico_meta : create a file in your home directory containing the dictionary with your metadata attribute and value.
+  As it's in local you just to have to run this the first time and when you add metadata it will be update.
+  This is usefull because when you have many file in your irods vault it take a very long time to get this dictionary if you have to do it every time you need the autocompletion for metadata

 	help	: print this help and leave

   ichmod	: give right to other user/group over some of your data (e.g give read right over one iCollection)